umass-cs-377/377-lab-pagetables/README.md

 Use `vim` to view the files.
 One can also download these files from the [xv6 repository](https://github.com/mit-pdos/xv6-public) and open them with the editor of choice.

+Here is a breif overview of a few key files:

 ### mmu.h

 This is a header file, which defines a number of constants in how the memory management unit works.